nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 The `Model`,

-* stores a `UserPref` object that represents the user’s preferences.
+* stores a `UserPref` object that represents the user’s preferences, including GUI sizings and more.
-* stores the address book data.
+* stores client data.
 * exposes an unmodifiable `ObservableList<Person>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
 * does not depend on any of the other three components.